christal87/SeagateST1adapter/README.md

 # SeagateST1adapter

-This is a quick and dirty IDE adapter for Seagate ST1 drives with ATA Flex interface.
+This is a quick and dirty 40 or 44 pin IDE adapter for Seagate ST1 drives with ATA Flex interface.
 These drives were common in mid- to high-end portable music players between 2000-2008.

 My PCB was quickly routed with FreeRouting using an exported Specctra session file from KiCAD.